jackmurray50/ADHDone/README.md

 		- Should be non-intrusive, only notifying someone if they've not completed a task in a while Custom priority types
 	Google maps integration?
 So things like "Go get groceries" can be estimated better, and notifications can be sent.
+ 	List of locations to help with the above
 	"Default" list of tasks which can be modified, to get the ball rolling.
 Stuff like "Take your pills" daily or "Do your laundry" weekly
 	Permission switcher and detailed explanation of what each permission is used for Accessibility options